ahmadesh/CarND-Advanced-Lane-Lines/writeup_template.md

 <img src="./output_images/window.png" width="450" alt="Combined Image" />

 In case there is a fit from the previous frame.
 The other function that is `laneWithwindow()` is used to find and fit to the lines and can be found in cell 13.
-In this function the windows to search for the lines is approximated to be around the previous line.
-The hot points in the windows are found and a second order polynomials is fit to them.
-Here is a result of this function:
+In this function the windows to search for the lines is start around the previous line.
+Then, the hot points in the windows are found and a second order polynomials is fit to them.
+Here is a result of this function with the line fit:

 <img src="./output_images/previousFit.png" width="450" alt="Combined Image" />

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I implemented this step in cell 15 and in the function `curvature()`.
-The fit found for lines are the inputs and in the case of second order polynomials the curvature can be found using available equation.
+The line fit found for lines are the inputs and the curvature for second order polynomials is used as a function of the fit parameters.
 Also the offset of the veheicle from the center of the lines is calculated in this function.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.